GPUOpen-Tools/GPU-Reshape/Launch/GPUOpenArticle.md

 My name is Miguel Petersen, Senior Rendering Engineer at Striking Distance Studios, author of GPU Reshape.

 The toolset was developed in collaboration with AMD and Avalanche Studios Group, initially as a proof-of-concept Vulkan layer at Avalanche, after which development was continued externally.
-Development supported by Lou Kramer, Jonas Gustavsson, Rys Sommefeldt, Marek Machlinski, Daniel Isheden, and William Hjelm.
+Development was supported by Lou Kramer, Jonas Gustavsson, Rys Sommefeldt, Marek Machlinski, Daniel Isheden, and William Hjelm.
 Thank you all.

 ### Making the GPU a First Class Citizen